-- MPLS QoS provides differentiated types of service across an MPLS network. - MPLS QoS offers: - Packet classification - Congestion avoidance - Congestion management. - MPLS QoS is an extension to unicast IP routing that provides differentiated services. - Extensions to LDP are used to propagate different labels for different classes. - The FEC is a combination of a destination network and a class of service.
+- MPLS QoS provides differentiated types of service across an MPLS network. - MPLS QoS offers: - Packet classification - Congestion avoidance - Congestion management. - MPLS QoS is an extension to unicast IP routing that provides differentiated services. - Extensions to LDP are used to propagate different labels for different classes. - In this case the FEC is a combination of a destination network and a class of service.